Position File Validation

 - Check if the AssetId or InstrumentId is unique (The AssetId must be unique within the portfolio, the InstrumentId must be globally unique)

-- Check that all properties are known.
-If not this can cause the validation to fail unless the "Ignore unknown columns" option is set.
+- Check that all properties are known, no blanks.
+If not this can cause the validation to fail unless the "Ignore unknown columns" option is set (only possible when uploading files manually in the UI, not available for API uploads).

 - Depending on AssetClass: Check all properties are valid (e.g. CallPut is not valid on an Equity, an Equity cannot have an underlying InstrumentId)